 But fiery tanker crashes have collapsed freeways in Philadelphia and Boston, and now homeland-security analysts fear copy-cat terrorist attacks.

-The burning tanker at the MacArthur Maze released over three hours about the same energy as the split-second detonation of 200
+The burning tanker at the MacArthur Maze released over three hours about the same energy as the split-second detonation of 200 tons of TNT, equal to an extremely low-yield atomic bomb.

 "It certainly is a message of something we should be concerned about, and it doesn't take a rocket scientist to figure it out," said David McCallen, a senior executive at Lawrence Livermore Lab's nonproliferation and homeland-security directorate.